MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-teams-lifecycle.md

 The first step is to define the goal of the team (which can range from business processes to org structure to projects, or simply creating an open, unstructured collaboration hub).
 Defining the team goal goes hand in hand with identifying the right people.
 As far as practicable, it’s a good idea to foster open collaboration by aiming for broad membership.

 It’s optimal to identify at least two team owners, to account for absence or reassignment.
-Team owners invite the users, set the team picture and description, and can set permissions for individual members.
+Team owners invite team members, set the team picture and description, and can set permissions for individual members.

 |    |     |
 |-----------|------------|